 Microscopic colitis is an inflammation of the bowel lining that doctors can only see under a microscope.
-It is often possible to treat this condition with medication, but dietary and lifestyle changes may also help reduce or prevent symptoms.
+Treating this condition with medication is often possible, but dietary and lifestyle changes may also help reduce or prevent symptoms.

-In this article, we consider whether dietary changes can help treat MC and look at which foods to eat and which to avoid.
-We also cover other lifestyle changes and medical treatment.
+This article considers whether dietary changes can help treat MC and explores other lifestyle changes and medical treatments.

 Researchers are currently studying the possible connection between diet and MC.

 So far, there is little evidence to suggest a link between what people eat and the symptoms of MC.
 Researchers in Sweden published a